 To do this update, there are a few options.

-Switch to using only relative URLs, for example:
+Switch to using only relative URL, for example:

-Remove the protocol on absolute internal URLs, for example:
+Remove the protocol on absolute internal URL, for example:

 This option makes links dependent on the protocol of the URL visited.